-7.5 million visits to Polpharma's educational websites
+7.5 million

 We have launched and developed 58 websites educating patients on how to address various health issues.
-The most visited website in 2020 was help4skin.pl, which had more than 750,000 visitors.
+The most visited website in 2020 was help4skin.pl. which had more than 750,000 visitors.
 All educational websites operated by Polpharma were visited by a total of more than 7.5 million users.